Yoon-Choi/Analog-to-MIDI-Convert-System/README.md

 1) Track number: The index of the track containing the corresponding note.
 2) Channel number: Index of the channel containing the corresponding note.
 3) Note number: the electronic piano key number corresponding to the pitch
-4) Velocity: Velocity of the corresponding note
+4) Velocity: Velocity(Intensity) of the corresponding note
 5) Start time: The time at which the corresponding note is pressed
 6) End time: The time the note ends